sonmodx/portfolio/README.md

 # Porfolio Website

-This project was created as a resume for an internship in my third year in the position of front-end developer.
+This project was created as part of my portfolio to support my job search for a Full Stack Engineer position.

 ## Features